Research Interests: health insurance, health policy, medical economics, other insurance, public finance/public choice, regulation

 Medicare Technical Advisory Panel; National Advisory Committee, National Institutes of Health, National Center for Research Resources; National Vaccine Advisory Commission Finance Working Group; Board Member, Independent Health

-Abstract: Considers a relatively new form of financing for social services, the "Social Impact Bond."
-Proponents of Social Impact Bonds argue that they present a solution to several problems in funding social services, including performance measurement and the distribution of risk.
-Using a simple model, we demonstrate that Social Impact Bonds have many features present in standard financing arrangements.
-They will lead to greater program success when investors’ effort can positively influence outcomes, but are unlikely to do so otherwise.
-We conclude that the value of this funding innovation will be strongly context-dependent.
+Abstract: This paper considers a relatively new form of financing for social services, the “social impact bond (SIB).”
+Proponents of SIBs argue that they present a solution to several problems in funding social services, including performance incentives and risk allocation.
+Using a simple model, we first demonstrate that, despite their apparent novelty, SIBs in concept need not produce any difference in outcome from standard financing arrangements with private nonprofit firms.
+We then argue that SIBs will lead to greater program success if investors’ effort responds to incentives and can positively influence outcomes, either directly (e.g., effort exerted in production) or indirectly (e.g., effort devoted to screening), but are unlikely to do so otherwise.
+We conclude that, as in the more general theoretical literature, the value of this particular application in terms of funding innovation will be strongly context-dependent.

 Howard Kunreuther and Mark V. Pauly (Work In Progress), Behavioral Economics and Insurance: Principles and Solutions.